fernando-mc/fernandomc.com/content/posts/a_draft_multiple-git-accounts-ssh.md

 1. Create two different SSH Keys
 2. Configure our SSH Keys to allow us to interact with GitHub without having to enter our username or password
-3. Show how to change local repositories to work with differnt user acconts
+3. Show how to change local repositories to work with differnt user acconts by default

 **Create Your SSH Keys**